benshults22/DS4002-CS3-BenShults/README.md

 The necessary data is located in the "DATA" folder, and contains both a raw and cleaned csv

+## Scripts

+The necessary Python Script is located in the "SCRIPTS" folder

 ## Reference Materials

-The "Reference Materials" folder contains helpful resources related to the context of the social issue, tips for time-series regression analysis and developing a predictive model, as well as the complete World Happiness Report data to get a better idea of the data, contextually.
+The "REFERENCE" folder contains helpful resources related to the context of the broader topic as well as more technical components.